Manjunathsk92/Flask_platform/README.rst

 Instructions to use the application

+Install the systeminfo package from https://github.com/Manjunathsk92/systeminfo.git using command pip install git+https://github.com/Manjunathsk92/systeminfo.git
-Please execute the run.py file present in src folder using python.
+Please execute the run.py file present in src folder of flask application using python.
 This will produce a URL(http://0.0.0.0:5000).
 Copy and paste the URL in a web browser to view the platform details of the machine.

 Note
 ====